H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 </p>

 > [!NOTE]
-> The phrase `Stable Handling of 1 Million+ Keys in Redis (as shown in Redis Insight and my Custom Redis Stats mechanism)` refers to a setup where MySQL stores important, persistent data, while Redis is used for temporary storage.
+> The phrase `Stable Handling of 1 Million+ Keys (1 Million+ data) in Redis (as shown in Redis Insight and my Custom Redis Stats mechanism)` refers to a setup where MySQL stores important, persistent data, while Redis is used for temporary storage.
 The process works simply: if there's a cache miss in Redis, the data is queried from MySQL and then stored in Redis with a TTL (time-to-live).
 This way, subsequent requests can retrieve the data directly from Redis if it's available, avoiding repeated queries to MySQL.

 ## Customization